 - Read and annotate (via our hypothes.is group) the essays on the Readings menu.

-- Commit to blogging weekly about your teaching/reading/emerging questions.
-I can syndicate blogs, so let me know i
+- Commit to writing about your teaching/reading/emerging questions.

 - Build a learning network of academics on Twitter.